8ftBeanBag/canvas-todoist/README.md

 ## The Basics

-First, copy the `.env.local` file and rename your copy to .env.
+First, copy the `.env.example` file and rename your copy to .env.
 ```bash
 cp .env.example .env
 ```